-Sweet Baked Ham Recipe
+Juicy Sweet Baked Ham Recipe with Brown Sugar

 I even bought a 20-quart stock pot one year with this recipe in mind.
 Your stock pot doesn’t need to be quite that big, but it is a great size for the ham and the liquid doesn’t splash out as much.

 Another great thing about this recipe is that it calls for one of the cheapest cuts of ham.
 Hooray!
 It ends up tasting so good that no one would ever question it though.

 Yes, the vinegar does stink up the house a bit.
 It doesn’t bother me much, but my husband and kids sure think it smells bad while it is boiling!

-That is one of the reasons why it is so perfect for around Easter time though, because you can keep the windows open or even cook it outside on a outdoor propane stove.
+That is one of the reasons why it is so perfect for around Easter time though because you can keep the windows open or even cook it outside on an outdoor propane stove.

 Layer the rest of the meat and sprinkle on the rest of the sugar mixture.
 The dish will be packed full, but it should all fit.
 Cover and bake.
 Easy, peasy!